gl-coding/initDevelopEnv/README.md

-#all the configure file is begin with '.' to hide in the environment
+#All the configure file is begin with '.' to hide in the environment
-#you should run "ls -a" to see all the hid files
+#You should run "ls -a" to see all the hid files

-#copy all the file to your home dir "~/"
+#Copy all the files to your home dir "~/" and unzip the vim.zip
+./configure

-#then run the command bellow in your home dir "~/" to make the configure to take effect
+#Then run the command bellow in your home dir "~/" to make the configure to take effect

-unzip vim.zip
-echo "PATH=$PATH:~/sysconfig/" >> .bashrc
 source .bashrc